Supply Chain Management, SCM

-SCM (supply chain management) is a management concept and organizational strategy, which consists in an integrated approach to managing the entire flow of information about raw materials, materials, products and services that arise and are transformed during the implementation of the enterprise logistic and production processes.
+SCM (Supply Chain Management) is a management concept and organizational strategy, which consists of an integrated approach to managing the entire flow of information about raw materials, materials, products, and services that arise and are transformed during the implementation of the enterprise logistic and production processes.
 The goal of this strategy is to obtain a measurable cumulative economic effect (cost reduction, meeting the demand for final products, etc.).

-The supply chain is a number of independent companies that are involved in the search for materials, manufacturing products and their physical distribution to end customers.
+A supply chain is a number of independent companies that are involved in the search for materials, manufacturing products, and their physical distribution to end customers.

 The supply chain management system (the SCM system) is an application software designed to automate and control all stages of the enterprise’s supply and the entire movement of goods: procurement of raw materials and materials, production, and distribution of products.